 This records schedule is approved in accordance with the Document Disposal Act (RSBC 1996, c.
 99).
-It constitutes authority for retention and disposition of the records destruction herein provided ORCS has been implemented according to standards approved by Corporate Records Management Branch.
-For information regarding this ORCS, contact your Records Officer.
+It constitutes authority for retention and disposition of the records described herein provided ORCS has been implemented according to government policy and procedures.
+For assistance, contact your Records Officer.